ʻAlala Recovery

 RESTORING HAWAIʻIʻS NATIVE CROW TO THE WILD

-ʻAlalā (Hawaiian Crow; Corvus hawaiiensis) is the last endemic Corvid species found in Hawaii.
-The last wild birds were seen in the South Kona district of Hawaiʻi Island in 2002.
+ʻAlalā (Hawaiian Crow; Corvus hawaiiensis) is the last endemic Corvid species found in the Hawaiian Islands.
+They are now considered extinct in the wild.
 Fossil evidence shows that Corvus hawaiiensis, or a very similar subspecies, was found on Maui and Hawaiʻi Islands.
 Their documented range on Hawaiʻi Island covered forest habitats from 1,000 feet in elevation to about 8,200 feet in elevation. ʻAlalā were known to exist throughout their historic range on Hawaiʻi Island from the 1800ʻs, but the wild population started to decrease dramatically.
 By 1976 there were only 76 individuals, by 1992 there were only 13, and in 2002 the last pair of birds were seen in the wild.

 Like many other native forest bird species, ʻalalā are primarily threatened by non-native species, loss and/or alteration of habitat, and introduced diseases.
 Wide-scale deforestation for agriculture and livestock grazing has reduced the amount of forest cover on the islands to a fraction of prehistoric levels.
 The subsequent addition of invasive plant and animal species further eroded the extent of native forest and reduced forest quality throughout the island.
 Furthermore, introduced avian diseases such as avian pox, avian malaria, and toxoplasmosis effect ʻalalā.
 Non-native vectors such as mosquitoes and free-ranging cats spread these diseases.